iamvitalyo/Aphrodite-AGI/readme.txt

 if O love % revert not percent and will be shit like now IT

-look on croos like on 2 circles/the side of 2 circles
+look on croos like on 2 circles/the side of 2 circles, gravity processor....

 Good luck, and dont forget to click "Star" button!